Two efficient gradient methods with approximately optimal stepsizes based on regularization models for unconstrained optimization: Derivation of Approximately Optimal Stepsizes

-Based on the properties of $ f $ at the current iterate, we exploit some approximation models including cubic regularization models and quadratic models to derive approximately optimal stepsize for gradient method in the section.
+Based on the properties of $ f $ at the current iterate $x_k$, some approximation models including regularization models and quadratic models are exploited carefully to derive approximately optimal stepsizes for gradient methods in the section.

-As mentioned above, the effectiveness of approximately optimal stepsize relies on approximation model.
-So we make use of the properties of $ f $ to construct suitable approximation models for generating approximately optimal stepsizes.
-The choice of approximation models are based on the following observations.
+As mentioned above, the effectiveness of approximately optimal stepsize relies heavily on approximation model.
+So we take full advantage of the properties of $ f $ at $x_k$ to construct suitable approximation models for generating approximately optimal stepsizes.
+The choices of approximation models are based on the following observations.

 Define